 The Mambo also originated in Cuba.
 Its signature move is a three-beat step moving forward and then backward while shifting weight from one foot to the other.
 One member of a dancing pair performs the backward motion while the other moves forward.

-What really gives the Mambo its style though is the hip-swaying action that the weight shift creates.
+What really gives the Mambo its style, though, is the hip-swaying action the weight shift creates.
 Although the Mambo is a couple's dance, the basic step has appeared in everything from line dancing to aerobics videos, where individual dancers perform the three-beat step either alone or as part of a group.

-Merengue is a Dominican dance; it is even recognized as the official dance of the country.
+Merengue is a Dominican dance; it's the official dance of the Dominican Republic.
 It is generally considered easy to learn, making it a great choice for those looking to ease their way in to Latin dancing.

 The following basic movement goes to the front, back, and side when a couple dances the Merengue together: step onto the inside edge of the foot, roll the foot to transfer weight, then drag the other foot to meet the first foot.
 Learn the basic technique from an instructor or observe other dancers doing it, such as in this instructional Merengue video, where the basic step is demonstrated to the side.